A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 - solving a problem by using a solution to a related problem
 - requires:
 	- seeing similarity in basic structure of the problems
 	- inferring appropriate solution for current problem from analogous problem

 Duncker (1945): the radiation problem

 - patient has inoperable stomach tumour
-- can be destroyed by high ---------
+- can be destroyed by high ==radiation==
 - will also destroy any healthy tissue it passes through
 - low radiation is ineffective
 - what to do?